 In 2006, they released the critically acclaimed CD, Heaven and a Dixie Night proving once again that Pirates of the Mississippi were one of the best and most enduring country rock bands that came out of the ‘90’s surge.

-“The Pirates” as many of their fans affectionately refer to them, have been making incredible music, thrilling live audiences around the world, making new fans by the droves for a quarter of a century now.
+“The Pirates” as many of their fans affectionately refer to them, have been making incredible music, thrilling live audiences around the world, making new fans by the droves for over a quarter of a century now.
 Can’t wait to see what else is in store…

 Their musical legacy continues…